qossmic/deptrac/README.md

 ## Collectors

-Deptrac groups nodes in the ast to different layers.
+Deptrac groups nodes in your code's AST to different layers.
-Collectors decides if a node (class) is part of a layer.
-From time to time deptrac will support more collectors out of the box and will provide an easy way to extend deptrac with custom collectors.
+Collectors decide if a node (typically a class) is part of a layer. deptrac will support more collectors out of the box and will provide an easy way to extend deptrac with custom collectors.

-### "className" Collector
+### `className` Collector

-Most examples are using the className collector.
+Most examples are using the `className` collector.
-The className collector allows collecting classes by the full qualified name (namespace + class).
+The `className` collector allows collecting classes by matching their fully qualified name to a regular expression.

-example:
+Any matching class will be added to the assigned layer.

 ```yaml
 layers: